-What they do: Utilized by top banks in the U.S., Shape Security curbs credit application fraud, credential stuffing, scraping and gift card cracking by pinpointing fake users.
+How it's using AI in finance: Utilized by top banks in the U.S., Shape Security curbs credit application fraud, credential stuffing, scraping and gift card cracking by pinpointing fake users.

-Finance application: The company's machine learning models are trained on billions of requests, allowing the software to effectively distinguish between real consumers and bots.
+The company's machine learning models are trained on billions of requests, allowing the software to effectively distinguish between real consumers and bots.
 Shape Security's Blackfish network also uses AI-enabled bots to detect compromised login credentials, alerting both customers and companies to security breaches instantly.

-Real-life use case: Shape's solutions have helped one major bank protect customers from account highjacking and detected one million credential stuffing attacks in the first week of use, according to information provided on the company's website.
+Industry impact: Shape's solutions have helped one major bank protect customers from account highjacking and detected one million credential stuffing attacks in the first week of use, according to information provided on the company's website.

 Location: Cambridge, Mass.

-What they do: Darktrace creates cybersecurity solutions for a variety of industries and financial institutions are no exception.
+How it's using AI in finance: Darktrace creates cybersecurity solutions for a variety of industries and financial institutions are no exception.

-Finance application: The company's machine learning platform analyzes network data and creates probability-based calculations, detecting suspicious activity before it can cause damage for some of the world’s largest financial firms.
+The company's machine learning platform analyzes network data and creates probability-based calculations, detecting suspicious activity before it can cause damage for some of the world’s largest financial firms.

-Real-life use case: In a highlighted case study on the company's website, global financial software firm Ipreo deployed Darktrace to protect its customers from sophisticated cyber attacks.
+Industry impact: In a highlighted case study on the company's website, global financial software firm Ipreo deployed Darktrace to protect its customers from sophisticated cyber attacks.
 Ipreo saw immediate results in real-time threat detection and defense against internal and external threats.

 Location: San Jose, Calif.

-What they do: Vectra is the company behind Cognito, an AI-powered cyber-threat detection and hunting solution.
+How it's using AI in finance: Vectra is the company behind Cognito, an AI-powered cyber-threat detection and hunting solution.

-Finance application: Vectra's platform automates threat detection, reveals hidden attackers specifically targeting financial institutions, accelerates investigations after incidents, and even identifies compromised information.
+Vectra's platform automates threat detection, reveals hidden attackers specifically targeting financial institutions, accelerates investigations after incidents, and even identifies compromised information.

-Real-life use case: A Vectra case study provides an overview of its work to help a prominent securities exchange prevent malware attacks.
+Industry impact: A Vectra case study provides an overview of its work to help a prominent securities exchange prevent malware attacks.
 Cognito immediately identified a misconfiguration in the exchange's authentication systems that would have otherwise gone unnoticed.